mytestbed/omf_rete/README.md

 # Introduction

-__Warning: This is embarrasingly out of date.
+__Warning: This is embarrassingly out of date.
 Check tests for a more accurate reflection of what's implemented__

 This library implements a tuple store with a query and subscribe mechanism.